MJKWoolnough/javascript/README.md

 https://www.ecma-international.org/ecma-262/#prod-LexicalBinding

 Only one of BindingIdentifier, ArrayBindingPattern or ObjectBindingPattern must be non-nil.
-The Initializer is optional.
+The Initializer is optional ony for a BindingIdentifier.

 #### func (LexicalBinding) Format